QiruiFU/QiruiFU.github.io/fem-blog/index.md

-# FEM for Simulating Elatomer
+# FEM for Simulating Elastic Body

-# Finite Elements Method for Simulating Elastomer
+# Finite Elements Method for Simulating Elastic Body

 ## What do we do in simulating spring-mass system?